-The machining of components is only authorised if expressively permitted in the following rules:
+The machining of components is only authorised if expressively permitted in the following regulations:

-- 1. The crankcases must remain as homologated.
-Lateral (side) covers may be altered, modified or replaced. - 2.
-Crankshaft and flywheel must remain as homologated.
+a) The crankcases must remain as homologated.
+Lateral (side) covers may be altered, modified or replaced.

+- b) Crankshaft and flywheel must remain as homologated.
 Balancing of the crankshaft is allowed but only through the boreholes necessary for this purpose.
-No modifications to the flywheel are permitted. - 3.
-Connecting rods must remain as homologated. - 4.
-Pistons, piston rings and piston pins must remain as homologated. - 5.
-The original cylinder head must remain as homologated and as produced by the manufacturer (no machining or polishing).
-The cylinder head gasket may be replaced. - 6.
-Valves, valve guides, valve seats and lower valve spring retainers must remain as homologated.
-Valve springs, valve keys and upper valve spring retainers may be modified or replaced. - 7.
-The complete injection system (throttle body included) must remain as homologated.
+No modifications to the flywheel are permitted. - c) Connecting rods must remain as homologated. - d) Pistons, piston rings and piston pins must remain as homologated. - e) The original cylinder head must remain as homologated and as produced by the manufacturer (no machining or polishing).
+The cylinder head gasket may be replaced. - f) Valves, valve guides, valve seats and lower valve spring retainers must remain as homologated.
+Valve springs, valve keys and upper valve spring retainers may be modified or replaced. - g) The complete injection system (throttle body included) must remain as homologated.